chadhindsight/french-soup/README.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise allows you to practice and apply the concepts and techniques taught in class.
+  This exercise allows you to practice and apply the concepts and techniques taught in class and it is based on a lab from Ironhack's Web Development course.

   Upon completion of this exercise, you will be able to: